alxhill/kutt-out-gallery/README.md

 Kutt Out Gallery
 ===============

 This is a gallery system for kutt-out.co.uk.
-Currently supports uploading, editing and deleting images, one user login, and all within an updated version of the kutt-out.co.uk design.
+Currently supports uploading, editing and deleting images, one user login, multiple galleries, and all within an updated version of the kutt-out.co.uk design.

 To do:
 ------